-We have a foreign holding and operating company structure for our non-United States businesses, which involves the division of our United States and non-United States operations.
-Under this structure, some of our United States entities have granted an exclusive license to some of our non-United States subsidiaries to use outside of the United States all of their intangible property, including trademarks, trade secrets and other proprietary information.
+We have U.S. and foreign holding and operating company structures for our businesses, which involve the division of our United States and non-United States operations.
+Under this structure, the foreign holding company retains the economic ownership of the intangible property outside of the United States, including trademarks, trade secrets and other proprietary information.